Grilled Stuffed Portobello Mushrooms

 - 4 large Portobello mushrooms (get the biggest ones you can find)

 - 16 oz. mild or hot Italian sausage (see notes)

 - 2 T olive oil, divided

 - 1 small onion, finely chopped

-- 1 tsp. minced fresh garlic (or use chopped garlic from a jar)
+- 1 tsp. minced garlic

 - pinch red pepper flakes (optional)

-- 8 oz. coarsely chopped spinach leaves
+- 8 oz. coarsely chopped spinach leaves (see notes)

 - 2 T chopped fresh basil (probably optional, but recommended)